falgon/htcc/README.md

 If you can suggest improvements, please submit issues or send PRs.
 Thanks in advance for all the improvements.

-### When I try to play with ghci, I get a warning "WARNING:. is owned by someone else, IGNORING!".
+### When I try to play with ghci, I get a warning "WARNING:. is owned by someone else, IGNORING!"

 Check your permissions.
 The answer on [stack overflow](https://stackoverflow.com/questions/24665531/ghci-haskell-compiler-error-home-user-ghci-is-owned-by-someone-else-ignor) may be useful.